-Sealed proposals for the purchase of the Notes must be made using the Official Bid Form or, if submitted electronically via the PARITY, in accordance with the requirements prescribed by this Notice of Sale.
-For bidders submitting their electronic bid via PARITY, please refer to your contract/agreement with PARITY regarding any requirements for participation.
-If more than one bid, either through the same method or through more than one method, including using more than one electronic method, shall be submitted by the same bidder for the Notes, each such bid shall be considered a separate proposal for the purchase of the Notes.
+Sealed proposals for the purchase of said Bonds must be made using the Official Bid Form.
+Bids may be submitted in person, or if submitted electronically via the PARITY.
+For bidders submitting their electronic bid via PARITY, please refer to your agreement with PARITY regarding any requirements for participation.
+If more than one bid, either through the same method or through more than one method, shall be submitted by the same bidder for the Bonds, each such bid shall be considered a separate proposal for purchase of the Bonds.